Black History Month activities to do with your children

 1).
 Support your local community

 Quite a few places across the UK offer Black History Month activities for toddlers.
-A good place to check is your local children’s museum, after school club, public library, and community centers for a list of free or affordable events.
-Remember, what you say is just as important as what you do - and getting involved is a great start, by supporting and engaging in Black-led events, which help create unity.
+A good place to check is your local children’s museum, after-school club, public library, and community centres for a list of free or affordable events.
+Remember, what you say is just as important as what you do - and getting involved is a great start.
+Supporting and engaging in Black-led events helps create unity.

 Friends stacking hands on sunny day